 The Medical Advocacy Program at Women’s Center & Shelter of Greater Pittsburgh provides a liaison between the Center and the medical community in the surrounding area.
 Our mission is to help all members of the medical field understand the warning signs of intimate partner violence as well as the effects of domestic abuse on children, so that they can offer the most relevant and effective care possible.

-Between 2017-2018, Women’s Center & Shelter’s Medical Advocates delivered 127 trainings and consultations to healthcare professionals, social workers, and new employees at various local hospitals.
+Last year, our Medical Advocate delivered 73 trainings and consultations to healthcare professionals, social workers, and new employees at various local hospitals.

 Working with Medical Professionals and Victims of Domestic Abuse